 It may also be worth seeing a dietitian who can help you manage any necessary changes to your diet.

-FIND A DIETITIAN — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.
+FIND A HEALTH SERVICE — The Service Finder can help you find dietitians, doctors, pharmacies and other health services.

 Resources and support